Château Haut-Marbuzet - Saint-Estèphe 2021

 About the estate:

-This world-renowned wine is produced in Marbuzet, a hillside facing the Gironde River.
-Its vineyards are situated halfway between Cos d’Estournel and Montrose.
+This world-renowned estate is located in Marbuzet, on a hillside overlooking the Gironde River.
+Its vineyards lie halfway between Cos d’Estournel and Montrose.
 Henri Dubosq, a leading figure in the Médoc, has been crafting the estate’s wines with great success since 1982.
-In 2006, he partnered with Michelin-starred chef Philippe Jorand to enhance the 13 hectares of Château Layauga-Duboscq, situated on prime terroirs around Gaillan and Queyrac.
-The wines of Haut-Marbuzet have always been full-bodied, combining roundness and richness, with excellent aging potential.
-Haut-Marbuzet is truly a must-visit estate within the appellation.
+In 2006, he partnered with Philippe Jorand, a Michelin-starred chef, to bring out the best in the 13 hectares of Château Layauga-Duboscq, situated on prime terroirs around Gaillan and Queyrac.
+Haut-Marbuzet’s wines have always been full-bodied, combining roundness and richness, with excellent aging potential.
+Haut-Marbuzet is truly a superb, must-visit estate within the appellation.

 Guide Hachette des vins